• Skip to main content

 Dietetics Inclusive Centralized Application Service

-The program participates in the national computer matching of dietetic interns through the Dietetics Inclusive Centralized Application Service.
+In addition to the UAMS Workday Application, applicants to the program must also submit an application through the Dietetics Inclusive Centralized Application Service.
 More information including submission deadlines and fees can be found on the DICAS website.

 Official Transcripts